 When copying graphics into the document, make sure you wrap them as “tight”, so they can be positioned anywhere on the document, do this by right clicking the image > hover on wrap > and choose “tight”.
 Only then can you move the image at free will, if your using multiple graphics you may need to layer them, for example text over the image, this is also achieved by right clicking and selecting “bring to front” or “send to back”.

-For a real professional standard, we do recommend using a high quality printer such as a HP LaserJet, but if you don’t have a top of the range HP, it’s not the end of the world.
-Just make sure you fork out the extra cash for an original cartridge (from your printer’s manufacturer) as they will give the best quality of colour and sharpness within your printer’s capabilities.
-We printed a quick example on a piece of A4 in the office to demonstrate what can be achieved with a home printer and quality cartridge.
+For best results, we recommend using a high quality printer such as a HP LaserJet, but if you don’t have a top of the range HP, it’s not the end of the world but an original cartridge from your printer’s manufacturer will give the best quality of colour and sharpness within your printer’s capabilities.